davepinch/pinchy.cc/content/topics/works/t/t-e-lawrence/seven-pillars-of-wisdom/seven-pillars-of-wisdom.md

 ---
-title: "Seven Pillars of Wisdom" adapted into: Lawrence of Arabia
+title: "Seven Pillars of Wisdom" autobiographical account of: T. E. Lawrence expanded edition of: Revolt in the Desert named after: Proverbs 9:1
-author: T. E. Lawrence
-named after: Proverbs 9:1
 tags:
   - autobiography